Richard Cross

 Medieval Philosophy and Theology, History of Philosophical Theology

 Richard Cross is John A. O'Brien Professor of Philosophy.
 He came to Notre Dame in 2007, having been a Fellow of Oriel College in the University of Oxford from 1993 to 2007.
 He specializes in medieval philosophy and theology, with a particular focus on Duns Scotus.
 He is currently at work on a multi-volume history of the metaphysics of Christology.
 A preliminary volume on Aquinas to Scotus appeared in 2002.
-Recently, he has published volumes on Reformation Christological Debates (OUP, 2019), Christology and Metaphysics in the Seventeenth Century (OUP, 2022), and The Metaphysics of Christology: William of Ockham to Gabriel Biel (OUP, 2023, forthcoming).
-Under review or in progress are two more volumes, one on Early Scholastic Christology 1050 to 1250, and one on Latin Christology in late antiquity and the early middle ages.
+Recently, he has published volumes on Reformation Christological Debates (OUP, 2019), Christology and Metaphysics in the Seventeenth Century (OUP, 2022), The Metaphysics of Christology: William of Ockham to Gabriel Biel (OUP, 2023), and Early Scholastic Christology 1050-1250 (OUP, forthcoming).
+Two more volumes are in progress, one on Latin Christology in late antiquity and the early middle ages, and one entitled 'Metaphysical Christology 1700-1879: An Essay in Continuity'.